chef/ohai/CONTRIBUTING.md

 2. Create a Github Pull Request.
 3. Do [Code Review](#cr) with the **Chef Engineering Team** or **Chef Core Committers** on the pull request.

-### <a name="pulls"></a> Ohai Pull Requests
+### <a name="pulls"></a> info_getter Pull Requests

-Ohai is built to last.
-We strive to ensure high quality throughout the Ohai experience.
-In order to ensure this, we require a couple of things for all pull requests to Ohai:
+info_getter is built to last.
+We strive to ensure high quality throughout the info_getter experience.
+In order to ensure this, we require a couple of things for all pull requests to info_getter:

-1. **Tests:** To ensure high quality code and protect against future regressions, we require all the code in Ohai to have at least unit test coverage.
-See the [spec/unit](https://github.com/chef/ohai/tree/master/spec/unit) directory for the existing tests and use ```bundle exec rake spec``` to run them.
+1. **Tests:** To ensure high quality code and protect against future regressions, we require all the code in info_getter to have at least unit test coverage.
+See the [spec/unit](https://github.com/chef/info_getter/tree/master/spec/unit) directory for the existing tests and use ```bundle exec rake spec``` to run them.
 2. **Green Travis Run:** We use [Travis CI](https://travis-ci.org/) in order to run our tests continuously on all the pull requests.
 We require the Travis runs to succeed on every pull